ultravideo/uvgRTP/README.md

 ## Building and linking

-See [BUILDING.md](BUILDING.md) for instructions on how to build and use uvgRTP
+See [BUILDING.md](BUILDING.md) for instructions on how to build and use uvgRTP.

 ## Learning to use uvgRTP

 The [examples](examples) folder contains working examples and a basic tutorial on uvgRTP usage.
-For more details, check the [documentation](docs/README.md) where you can find info on advanced topics and descriptions of all uvgRTP flags.
+For a more detailed description, check the [documentation](docs/README.md) where you can find info on advanced topics and descriptions of all uvgRTP flags.

 Furthermore, we also provide a Doxygen documentation of the [public API](https://ultravideo.github.io/uvgRTP/html/index.html) on Github.

 ## Contributing

 We warmly welcome any contributions to the project.
-If you are thinking about submitting a pull request, please read [CONTRIBUTING.md](CONTRIBUTING.md) before proceeding.
+If you are considering submitting a pull request, please read [CONTRIBUTING.md](CONTRIBUTING.md) before proceeding.

-## Test framework

-We also have an easy to use performance test framework for benchmarking uvgRTP against FFmpeg and Live555 on Linux OS.
-The framework can be found [here](https://github.com/ultravideo/rtp-benchmarks).

 ## Papers